kostiyaNEAR/Grants-Program/2skylab.md

 1. Mintbase Integration
 Connect the mintbase sdk as well as other necessary JavaScript libraries.
 The final result will be a progressive user interface to include the NEAR wallet login feature so users can authenticate for purchases.
+All currently available resources under mintbase.js and mintbase UI will be integrated to our own domain, the only difference will be the BG image of the integrated mintbase pages, we will adapt our existing domain's bg image (renaissance painting with a zoom as you scroll fx).

 2. Royalties
-This tool can be built into a single react application with 2/3 pages.
-Also a multi-file smart contract to handle preminting and reissuing of NFT royalties.
-This application can be designed to run as a standalone app for adoption on other stores.
+This tool will be built into a single react application with 2/3 pages.
+Also a multi-file smart contract to handle preminting and reissuing of NFT royalties to the first buyer of specified NFTs.

 3. Fixed rate NFT
 For this scenario we would build an oracle contract to manage the prices.
-Also to maintain fixed-rate we would employ the use of an automated market maker which will run on the blockchain and update your rates.
-If this needs to be adopted for another program the functions of the contract set would be added to the program in question.
-The final result should be an open source contract set that can be tailored and redeployed to suit the program in question.
+To maintain fixed-rate we would employ the use of an automated market maker which will run on the blockchain and update NFT rates, depicting the price in NEAR.

-The Milestones described below will serve as NFT utility tools available to other mintbase stores, these milestones are not designed to be utilized by NFT buyers but rather to be utilized by NFT minters, they do however encompass benefits to NFT buyers and also serve as an incentive to onboard more businesses to the Mintbase ecosystem.
+The above plans are designed to be utilized by NFT minters on Mintbase.io rather than buyers, they do however encompass benefits to NFT buyers and also serve as an incentive to onboard more businesses to the Mintbase ecosystem.

 UX/ UI draft wireframe - https://www.figma.com/file/1o363gp50m7fzKTzafWK6g/Untitled?node-id=0%3A1